Finiteness properties and Relatively Hyperbolic Groups: Preliminaries

-\end{definition} \begin{definition}{(Bounded Coset Penetration) }\normalfont Let $G$ be a group and $H$ be a subgroup.
-The pair $(G,H)$ is said to satisfy the BCP (Bounded Coset Penetration) if for every $T>0$ there exists a $r=r_{BCP}(T)$ such that for each pair of $T$-relative quasigeodesics $c_1$,$c_2$ starting at the same point and ending at the same point in $\Gamma(G,S)$ , \begin{enumerate} \item If $c_1$ travels more than $r$ in a coset then $c_2$ enters the coset. \item If $c_1$ and $c_2$ enter the same coset then the entry and exit points of $c_1$ and $c_2$ are at most $r$ distance apart. \end{enumerate} \end{definition} \begin{definition}{(relatively hyperbolic) }\normalfont A group is said to be relatively hyperbolic with respect to a collection of subgroups $\{K_1,K_2,\dots,K_n\}$ if it is weakly relatively hyperbolic and satisfies the BCP property. \end{definition}
+A path $c$ is said to be a \emph{relative quasi-geodesic} if it is a $T$-relative quasi-geodesic for some $T>0$. \end{definition} A path $c:[a,b]\rightarrow \Gamma(G,S)$ is said to \textit{travel in a coset $\gamma H$ for less than $r$} if for any maximal subsegment of $c$ all of whose vertices lie in $\gamma H$, the endpoints are at a distance less than $r$.
+A path $c$ is said to \emph{travel in a coset $\gamma H$ for more than $r$} if there exists a subsegment of $c$ with vertices in $\gamma H$ such that its endpoints are at least at a distance $r$ from each other. \begin{definition}[Bounded coset penetration] Let $G$ be a group and $H$ be a subgroup.
+The pair $(G,H)$ is said to satisfy the BCP (Bounded Coset Penetration) property if for every $T>0$ there exists an $r=r_{BCP}(T)$ such that for every pair of $T$-relative quasigeodesics $c_1$,$c_2$ starting and ending at the same point in $\Gamma(G,S)$ satisfy the following two conditions: \begin{enumerate} \item If $c_1$ travels more than $r$ in a coset then $c_2$ enters the same coset. \item If $c_1$ and $c_2$ enter the same coset then the entry points (resp. exit points) of $c_1$ and $c_2$ are at most $r$ distance apart. \end{enumerate} \end{definition} \begin{definition}[Relative hyperbolicity] A group is said to be relatively hyperbolic with respect to a subgroup $H$ if it is weakly relatively hyperbolic and satisfies the BCP property. \end{definition}